ssbc/dev.scuttlebutt.nz/docs/rust/sunrise-choir.md

 ## SSB-Keyfile

 [SSB-Keyfile](https://github.com/sunrise-choir/ssb-keyfile) provides basic utilities to create and read keyfiles that are compatible with the JS SSB implementation.
 This module reexports the [`Keypair` struct](https://docs.rs/ssb-crypto/0.2.2/ssb_crypto/struct.Keypair.html) and related methods from the [ssb-crypto](https://docs.rs/ssb-crypto/0.2.2/ssb_crypto/index.html) module.
+As with most of the Sunrise Choir Rust SSB modules, SSB-Keyfile can either be imported into another project as a library or compiled into a standalone binary which takes parameters as arguments.

 ```rust
 use ssb_keyfile::Keypair;